Tyrrrz/Gress/Readme.md

 }
 ```

+> **Warning**:
-> ⚠️ Muxing is only available on percentage-based handlers because it relies on their ability to represent progress as a relative fraction.
+> Muxing is only available on percentage-based handlers because it relies on their ability to represent progress as a relative fraction.
 > If required, you can convert certain other handlers into percentage-based handlers using the `ToPercentageBased()` extension method.

 #### With custom weight